olivier-carrere/redaction-technique.org/src/content/docs/en/veille/inserer-automatiquement-des-donnees-sql-dans-un-fichier-restructuredtext.md

 ---
 title: "Automatically insert SQL data into a reStructuredText file"
 description: "We're going to create a database of products with their versions, then format this information in a reStructuredText file."
+proofreading: IA
 ---
 We're going to create a database of products with their versions, then format this information in a reStructuredText file.
-This information can then be easily formatted and published in PDF, HTML or other formats.
+This information can then be easily formatted and published in PDF, HTML, or other formats.

 1. Create the *SQLite3* database `productdb.db`:

     ```python
     #!/usr/bin/python